Michael Forster (artist): Early career

 The effects of the economic depression in Europe discouraged Forster from pursuing an artistic career in France or England, so he emigrated to Canada.
 He arrived in Toronto in 1928 and found work as a freelance illustrator and commercial artist.
 He exhibited at Toronto's Picture Loan Society in 1938.
 Also in 1938, he saw a Surrealist exhibition curated by Herbert Read and Roland Penrose in Toronto which profoundly affected his artistic style.

 The 1938 Surrealist section of the Canadian National Exhibition deeply impacted Forster's art.
 The movement's emphasis on the unconscious life influenced Forster's intuitive and sensual handling of paint.
 After the war, he became familiar with Jean-Paul Riopelle and the Canadian Automatistes, as well as Diego Rivera and Rufino Tamayo in Mexico City.
 He was honoured with a one-man show at the Museo Nacional in Mexico City in 1960 before returning to Canada four years later.

 The following year his work was chosen by the Canadian Society of Graphic Art (CSGA) in their selection for the World's Fair in New York.

 Forster later joined the Canadian Society of Graphic Art, as well as the Canadian Society of Painters in Watercolours (CSPW), and in 1943 was included in "Four Canadian Painters", an exhibition of non-objective art at the Art Gallery of Toronto.

-In the spring of 1943, Forster, along with fourteen other people in Canada, was selected to be an Official War Artist.
+In the spring of 1943, Forster, along with fourteen other people in Canada, was selected to be an Official Second World War artist.
 He spent the summer of 1944 on a merchant marine ship outside Halifax; later that year, he joined the Royal Canadian Navy Volunteer Reserve.
 Most of his work as a war artist was painted in his studio using photographs he had taken during his travels.